andrewcumming/phys457/lecture14.md

 ## The Stark effect in hydrogen and perturbation theory

 The Stark effect is the shift in the energy levels of hydrogen when an electric field is applied to the atom.
 If the electric field is of strength $E$ and points upwards in the $z$-direction, the potential in which the electron moves has an additional term $V=eEz$.
-You can check the sign here by calculating the force on the electron $-\partial V/\partial dz=-eE$ which is downwards as expected.
+You can check the sign here by calculating the force on the electron $-\partial V/\partial z=-eE$ which is downwards as expected.

 The Hamiltonian therefore has an additional term